 Just like adult eczema, it is essential to keep your baby's skin nourished and moisturised at all times.
 The best time to do this is just after bathing your little one, by applying a balm or emollient as this is when the skin absorbs the most moisture.
 Ask your CarePlus pharmacist for further advice on which products would be suitable for your baby.

 2. Steer clear of allergens

 Following on from our last tip - be sure to check all skincare products you are using on your baby's skin to ensure they are fragrance-free.
-Additionally, the less ingredients a product has, the better!
+Additionally, the fewer ingredients a product has, the better.

 4. Use emollient & bath time tips